 With no fixed infrastructure, VoIP phone systems are agile, allowing your business to easily & quickly adapt to changing working environments.
 All you need for your phone to work is an internet connection, so working from home, the beach, or the boardroom - no problem!

 VoIP business phones systems grow as your business grows, without the need to install more expensive phones lines.
 Extra capacity and users can be added in minutes using our user-friendly web based software.

 No expensive engineers required!
-B

-But we are always here if you need help.
+We are always here if you need help.

 Cloud Communications describes the use of using the internet (the cloud) to connect users via voice, email, chat and video.
 It basically describes internet-based communication.
 Cloud communications was born from VoIP.

 Not to be mistaken with internet speed, bandwidth is the volume of data that can be carried from one point to another in a certain amount of time.
 It is calculated in megabits per second (Mbps).

 SIP Trunks are not to be confused with VoIP.
 SIP (Session Initiation Protocol) is the industry standard method adopted to enable VoIP calls between devices.

 VoIP stands for Voice over Internet Protocol.
 It is the technology that allows you to send voice calls over via an internet connection.